one-and-only/quizzane/README.md

-# quizzane
+# quizado
-The Repository for Quizzane
+Repository of the Quizzane Quiz Website